jududdar/md_quests/freporte/Talym_Shoontar.md

 >**Talym Shoontar says:** Then do your best, whelp!
 I need the practice.
-I hope for your sake that my consortium friends are not nearby.
+I hope for your sake that my gypsy friends are not nearby.

 **You say:** `no`